 For Lee Clarke, director of Warner House (opens in new tab), the timeless charm of Chinoiserie centers around its romance and ability to conjure distant lands.

 'Chinoiserie may be seeing a resurgence, but the style never went away and will always be popular.
 Chinoiserie can sit in both modern and classic interiors and can contrast or complement existing styles, making it surprisingly usable.'

 'At Warner House, we love how Chinoiserie injects charm and romance into the space, providing interest through color and exotica from faraway places.
 Interior lovers will always demand style, personality and references to their travels, art and culture.'

-While there are lots of printed Chinoiserie wallpapers and fabrics available, there are still companies and artists that create bespoke wall murals using traditional methods inspired by historic Chinoiserie panels, allowing homeowners the chance to have completely bespoke designs that capture meaningful details.
+While there are lots of printed Chinoiserie wallpapers and fabrics available, there are still companies and artists that create bespoke wall murals using traditional methods inspired by historic Chinoiserie panels, such as emerging talent Diane Hill who creates murals in signature jewel colors.

 Rooted in the origins of the word chinois – French for 'Chinese', Chinoiserie is a decorative style inspired by the art and design of China, Japan and Asian countries.

 More specifically, as Antiques Roadshow expert Marc Alum (opens in new tab) explains, ‘it extends its meaning into a generic trend that encapsulates the styles – under one umbrella – of Eastern Asia, including all cultures that come under the Chinese cultural sphere and stretching as far east as Japan.
 In essence, it is a catch-all word for Western objects made in the Oriental manner.’